cdap-guides/cdap-workflow-guide/README.rst

 The ``PurchaseWorkflow`` is scheduled to execute every hour.

-Finally, the application adds a service for querying the results from the Dataset.
+Finally, the application adds a service for querying the results from the Datasets.

 Let's take a closer look at the Workflow.